TheRobotCarlson/tic-controller-python/README.md

 ###  Install

-To use this package, pull it down with git:
+To use this package, either just [download](https://raw.githubusercontent.com/TheRobotCarlson/tic-controller-python/master/ticcmd.py) the file as is or pull it down with git:

 ```
 git clone https://github.com/TheRobotCarlson/tic-controller-python